3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

-First, we randomly sample points from video-generated point clouds and remove statistical outliers using a standard SOR filter, which eliminates points with abnormally large k-NN distances.
+{\textbf{Alignment of scenes from VGPC.}} A scene reconstructed from $\pi^3$ often contains noise and has an inconsistent coordinate system or scale.
+Thus, we apply a lightweight alignment procedure that enforces geometric consistency while maintaining data diversity.
+First, we randomly sample points from VGPC and remove statistical outliers using a standard SOR filter, which eliminates points with abnormally large k-NN distances.
 Next, we detect a dominant plane and align the scene to a Z-up coordinate system.
 We then perform an SVD refinement of its orientation.
 If plane detection fails, ceilings or walls may be mistakenly selected, causing the coordinate system to flip.
 We keep such scenes unchanged in our dataset because automatic rejection could remove valid samples and reduce diversity.

 In addition, we define the scale of a scene as the diagonal length of its axis-aligned bounding box, which captures the overall spatial extent of the geometry.
 This value is denoted as \(s_{\text{current}}\).
 We then align the scene with a factor $\alpha = \frac{s_{\text{target}}}{s_{\text{current}}}$, where \( s_{\text{target}} \) is drawn from a scale distribution estimated in advance over ScanNet.
+Finally, we estimate per-point normals using local PCA.
+This process aligns VGPC, converting them into geometrically consistent pre-training data.